rodolfobarretoweb/wix-navigation-v2-exercise/readme.md

+# Exercise to test the new version of react native navigation (wix)

 # Features
   * Read the last news of sport in Brazil (Using swipe left and right for the headlines)
   * Show info details (when press on the headlines)